jadedcat/EverythingButConfigs/README.md

 # This project has moved

-This project has been relocated to [JadedPacks/EverythingButConfigs]()
+This project has been relocated [here](//github.com/JadedPacks/EverythingButConfigs)